Hermann-Grid/hello-world/README.md

 # hello-world
-A frist test of using GitHub
+//A first test of using GitHub
+//I'm at the very beginning of a long journey.